-When I recommend focusing on your Twitter engagement, I don't mean Twitter analytics (although you should definitely track those things as well).
-While your engagement rate is a good sign of how many actual followers you have since fake followers usually don't engage with your tweets, engagement is also the thing you need to do, not just track.
+It is recommended to focus on your Twitter engagement, and it’s not just about Twitter analytics (although you should definitely track those things as well).
+While your engagement rate is a good sign of how many actual followers you have since fake followers regularly don't engage with your tweets, engagement is also the thing you need to do, not just track.

-Twitter feed is a two-way street — you engage with others and other users start engaging with you.
-That's why it's not enough to post amazing content or optimize your Twitter profile.
-You need to become truly social to succeed on this social network — and here's how to do it.
+Twitter feed is a two-way street — you engage with others and your potential Twitter follower starts engaging with you.
+That's why it's not enough posting high-quality content or optimize your Twitter profile.
+You need to keep getting truly social to succeed on this social network — and here's how to do it.

 8. Tag other Twitter accounts

-Mentioning other accounts is the best way to quickly get new Twitter followers.
-We proved it ourselves: Awario tweets that tag other brands and users get the most impressions and engagement.
+Mentioning other accounts is always the best way to gain new followers and do it fast, thus Twitter followers are no exception.
+We proved it ourselves: Awario tweets that tag other brands and users, even bots get the most impressions and engagement.
 You can learn more about the Twitter lessons we learned from our experience in this article.

 But who should you tag?
 Here's a list of types of accounts you can tag in your tweets:

 - Your clients and followers.
-Keep them engaged: praise them, ask for feedback, or share case studies featuring them.
+Keep them engaged: praise them, ask for feedback to get some valuable data, or share case studies featuring them.

 - Industry leaders.
 You can share their content, ask their opinion, or suggest your audience follow them.

 - Competitors.
 You can complement your competitors or engage in witty banter with them.